michaellgraves/Twitter-PyBot/README.md

 * searchTerms - source file for seed search terms
 * profanityList - source file for profanity list
 * tweetText - any seed text that should be tweeted on a period basis
-* maxTweetsSearch - maxium number of tweets to search
+* maxTweetsSearch - maxium number of results to return in Twitter search
-* targetTweetActionsPerSession -- maxium number of tweet actions per session
+* targetTweetActionsPerSession - maxium number of tweet actions per session (includes retweets, likes, and follow actions)
-* friendFollowerRatio - target friend to follower ratio
+* friendFollowerRatio - target friend to follower ratio. bot will automatically remove friends if you adjust this down.
-* friendPacingTier - point at which the friend to follower ratio kicks in
+* friendPacingTier - # friends at which the friend to follower ratio kicks in
+* numFriendsToRemove - # of friends to remove each cycle to pace out reduction in the friendFollowerRatio
+* removeFriendsFrequency - frequency to remove friends.
+Tied to the overall hearbeat
+* maxWaitTimeBetweenActivity - the frequency (in seconds) between bot cycles. this sets the overall bot heartbeat
+* tweetStatus - boolean value, determines whether bot should send out tweets from tweetText file
+* tweetStatusFrequency - frequency which bot should send out tweets
+* loggingFrequency - frequency which bot should log stats
+* followerActionsFrequency - frequency which bot should take follower actions such as like their tweets
-* relevancyProximit - how close two words need to be together to be considered relevant
+* relevancyProximit - how close the two search terms need to be together in order for the tweet to be considered relevant
 * morningStartTime - 24H time in PST for the bot to start activity
 * eveningEndTime - 24H time in PST for the bot to end activity